 Roles, Responsibilities and Accountability Assembly The Assembly is responsible for adopting the Authority's Constitution and Councillor' code of conduct, and for approving the policy framework and budget within which the Cabinet operates.
 Cabinet The Cabinet is responsible for: 1. the regulation and control of the finances of the Council, and for discharging executive functions in accordance with the policy framework and budget; 2. the approval of draft estimates for submission to the Assembly, and for monitoring financial performance throughout the year.
 The Cabinet shall also submit recommendations to the Assembly for the levying of general or special rates or taxes.

-Roles, Responsibilities and Accountability

-Overview & Scrutiny Committee

-The Overview & Scrutiny Committee is responsible for scrutinising any aspect of the finances of the Council, including monitoring and challenging the decisions of the Cabinet.
-They scrutinise executive decisions, before or after they have been implemented, and for holding the Cabinet to account.
+Overview & Scrutiny The Overview & Scrutiny Committee is responsible for scrutinising any aspect of the finances of the Council, including monitoring and challenging the decisions of the Cabinet.
+They scrutinise executive

-The Audit and Standards Committee is an advisory body incorporating the Council's audit function and reports to Assembly.
+Roles, Responsibilities and Accountability Committee decisions, before or after they have been implemented, and for holding the Cabinet to account.
+Audit & Standards Committee The Audit and Standards Committee is an advisory body incorporating the Council's audit function and reports to Assembly.
 It is responsible for providing independent assurance of the risk management framework and the associated systems of internal control.
-It provides scrutiny of financial and non-financial performance and oversees the financial reporting process.
-It also has a specific responsibility to maintain an overview of the Council's Constitution in respect of contract procedure rules and Financial Regulations and Rules.

-Head of Paid Service (Chief Executive)

-The Head of Paid Service is responsible for:

-- the corporate and overall strategic management of the authority as a whole and the establishment of a framework for management direction, style and standards; - 2. securing a process for resource allocation that ensures due consideration of national policy and corporate priorities; - 3. ensuring arrangements are in place to monitor, manage and measure the performance of the Council.
+Head of Paid Service (Chief Executive) The Head of Paid Service is responsible for: 1. the corporate and overall strategic management of the authority as a whole and the establishment of a framework for management direction, style and standards; 2. securing a process for resource allocation that ensures due consideration of national policy and corporate priorities; 3. ensuring arrangements are in place to monitor, manage and measure the performance of the Council.
 He or she must report to and provide information to Cabinet, the Assembly, and other Committees.

-Monitoring Officer (Director of Law and Governance)

-The Monitoring Officer is responsible for:

-- 1. promoting and maintaining high standards of financial conduct; - 2. reporting any actual or potential breaches of the law or maladministration to the Assembly and/or Cabinet; - 3. ensuring that procedures for recording and reporting key decisions are operating effectively; - 4. ensuring that executive decisions and the reasons for them are made public; - 5. advising all councillors and officers about who has authority to take a particular decision; - 6. advising the Cabinet or Assembly about whether a decision is likely to conflict with the Authority's policy framework or budget; - 7. for maintaining an up-to-date constitution.
+Monitoring Officer (Chief Legal Officer) The Monitoring Officer is responsible for: reporting any actual or potential breaches of the law or maladministration to the Assembly and/or Cabinet; ensuring that procedures for recording and reporting key decisions are operating effectively; ensuring that executive decisions and the reasons for them are made public; advising all councillors and officers about who has authority to take a particular decision; advising the Cabinet or Assembly about whether a decision is likely to conflict with the Authority's policy framework or budget; for maintaining an up-to-date constitution.
+Chief Financial Officer (Strategic Director, Finance & Investment) The Chief Financial Officer is the Officer responsible for the proper administration of the Council's financial affairs under Section 151 of the Local Government Act 1972, and Sections 112-114 of the Local Government Finance Act 1988.
+The Chief Financial Officer has a duty under Section 114(2) of the Local Government Act 1988 to make a report if it appears that the Council, Cabinet, or any Committee has carried out a decision

-Roles, Responsibilities and Accountability

-Chief Financial Officer (Chief Operating Officer)

-The Chief Financial Officer is the Officer responsible for the proper administration of the Council's financial affairs under Section 151 of the Local Government Act 1972, and Sections 112-114 of the Local Government Finance Act 1988.